joshuaeckroth/csci221-website/lecture/trees.markdown

 class Tree {
 public:
     double value;
+    Tree *left;
-    Tree *left, *right;
+    Tree *right;
 };
 {% endhighlight %}

-The only difference with a linked list is that the tree has two "next pointers," or as we label them in the class, a "left" and "right" next pointer.
+The only difference with a linked list is that the tree has two (or more) "next pointers," or as we label them in the class, a "left" and "right" next pointer.
+We use the `NULL` (0) pointer to indicate that either the `left` or `right` pointers point to nothing.

-Unlike the linked list, we use the `NULL` (bogus) pointer to indicate that either the `left` or `right` pointers point to nothing.
-In the linked list, we didn't worry about `NULL` because we had another variable, `count`, that told us how many values were in the list.
-This will not work with trees, because trees are not linear.

 A tree can have any number of next pointers; if it always has two (each of which may or may not equal `NULL`), like we will do here, it's a binary tree.
-Surely you imagine a tree that had three pointers, or even an array or vector of pointers, rather than just two.
+Surely you imagine a tree that had three pointers, or even an array of pointers, rather than just two.

 Thus, a tree's "next pointers" are more like "children" &mdash; each node in a binary tree has zero, one, or two children.
 Those children